moumen-soliman/crust/README.md

 pnpm test
 ```

-The real-build tests use the apps under `fixtures/`.
-Build output is intentionally not committed.
+The real-build tests use the apps under `fixtures/`; build output is intentionally not committed.
-The Phase 0 spike and its measured webpack/Turbopack attribution results are documented in
+The Phase 0 webpack and Turbopack attribution results are in
 [`docs/phase-0-findings.md`](docs/phase-0-findings.md).

 ## License